maginium/docs/the-basics/cache.md

 });
 ```

 If the lock is not available at the moment you request it, you may instruct Maginium to wait for a specified number of seconds.
-If the lock cannot be acquired within the specified time limit, an `Illuminate\Contracts\Cache\LockTimeoutException` will be thrown:
+If the lock cannot be acquired within the specified time limit, an `Maginium\Framework\Cache\Interfaces\LockTimeoutException` will be thrown:

 ```
-use Illuminate\Contracts\Cache\LockTimeoutException;
+use Maginium\Framework\Cache\Interfaces\LockTimeoutException;

 $lock = Cache::lock('foo', 10);